DmIvanov/DmIvanov.github.io/_posts/2020-09-02-protocol-faces.md

 share: true
 ---

-"Protocols is one of the most powerful language features in swift" - people say.
+"Protocols is one of the most powerful language features in Swift" - people say.
 Hard to argue.
-In swift you can do a lot of different things with protocols.
+In Swift you can do a lot of different things with protocols.
 (Maybe even too many... but we will talk about it later).

 Let's try to look at them from a distance and understand what `language features` are masked by this simple word "Protocol" in Swift.